Skip to content

 • Repair process does not affect query performance.

-• In essence, adaptive repair regulator slows down the repair velocity when it deems the load is going to be high based on the gradient of the rate of increase of load, and speeds up to catch up with the repair schedule when the resources are more readily available.
+• In essence, the adaptive repair regulator slows down the repair velocity when it detects an increase in load and speeds up to catch up with the repair schedule when resources are more readily available.

-• This mechanism also doesn't require JMX access.
+• This mechanism does not require JMX access.
 The adaptive repair service running on AxonOps server orchestrates and issues commands to the agents over the existing connection.

 Infomy